logux/docs/3-concepts/2-action.md

 </details>

 Then the server will accept the action to the database.
-When changes will be saved, the server will send `logux/process` action back to the client.
+When changes are saved, the server will send `logux/process` action back to the client.

 ## Adding Actions on the Server